Christopher-Huckfeldt/Christopher-Huckfeldt.github.io/_pages/about.md

   - /about.html
 ---
 ---

-I am an assistant professor in the Department of Economics at Cornell University.
+I am an Assistant Professor in the Department of Economics at [Cornell University](http://economics.cornell.edu).
 I received a Ph.D. in economics at NYU under the supervision of Gianluca Violante and Mark Gertler in May 2014.

-My research interest are in macroeconomics and labor economics.
+My research interests are in macroeconomics and labor economics.